 Another problem this creates is that your data will potentially be exposed, since Betternet does not offer a kill switch.
 In other words, your real IP address could be exposed when you are torrenting, which may open you up to DMCA complaints.

-Therefore I would strongly recommend alternatives, since Betternet is not the best VPN for torrenting and P2P downloads.
+Therefore I would strongly recommend alternatives to using Betternet for torrents and other P2P traffic.
+If this is important to you, check out this like to the best VPN for torrenting and P2P downloads.

 Betternet is basically a free VPN service that tries to get you to upgrade to a paid VPN subscription.